microsoft/qsharp-compiler/src/Passes/CONTRIBUTING.md

 ./manage runci
 ```

-from the `QsPasses` directory as all points defined in this document is automatically enforces.
+from the `Passes` directory as all points defined in this document is automatically enforces.
 You can then refer to this guide for an explanation for why and how.

 ## Why do we need a style guide?